robinhowlett/slate/source/index.html.md

 Comparing to the [previous implementation](#accepting-user-input-with-propertybuilder) of `DocGenerator`, we can see that `.expression()` has been added to the `propertyBuilder()`.

-The `configure` method's `BigInteger countValue` local variable has been replaced by the `ExpressionProperty countValueExp` instance variable, which is retrieved from the `PropertyValues` with the `getAsExpression` method, passing the field name "count" in.
+The `configure` method's `BigInteger countValue` local variable has been replaced by the `ExpressionProperty countValueExp` local variable, which is retrieved from the `PropertyValues` with the `getAsExpression` method, passing the field name "count" in.
+The `countValueExp` expression property is evaluated against `null` (as there is no incoming document to evaluate against e.g. when referencing a key in the incoming document), so the expression is evaluated directly.
+Since a number value was evaluated, we assign it to a local variable of type `BigInteger`, and then get its `intValue()`.

-Within `execute()`, the `countValueExp` expression property is evaluated against `null` (as there is no incoming document to evaluate against e.g. when referencing a key in the incoming document), so the expression is evaluated directly.
-Since a number value was evaluated, we assign it to a local variable of type `BigInteger`.
+Within `execute()`, we can then use the `count` in the loop.

 To demonstrate this new capability, we can use a "count" [Pipeline Property](http://doc.snaplogic.com/pipeline-properties) and then reference this in the Snap within a `parseInt` expression function: